Iron Tail: Iron Tail and Iron Hail

 Chief Iron Tail is often mistaken by historians for Chief Iron Hail ("Dewey Beard"), being Lakota contemporaries with similar sounding names.
 Most biographies incorrectly report that Iron Tail fought in the Battle of the Little Bighorn and that his family was killed in 1890 at Wounded Knee, when in truth it was Iron Hail who suffered the loss.
-Major Israel McCreight reported: "Iron Tail was not a war chief and no remarkable record as a fighter.
+Major Israel McCreight reported: "Iron Tail was not a war chief and no notable record as a fighter.
 He was not a medicine man or conjuror, but a wise counselor and diplomat, always dignified, quiet and never given to boasting.
 He seldom made a speech and cared nothing for gaudy regalia, very much like the famed War Chief Crazy Horse.
 In this respect he always had a smile and was fond of children, horses and friends."

 Iron Tail and Buffalo Bill

 Iron Tail was an international personality and appeared as the lead with Buffalo Bill at the Champs-Élysées in Paris, France, and the Colosseum in Rome, Italy.
 In France, as in England, Buffalo Bill and Iron Tail were feted by the aristocracy.
 Iron Tail was one of Buffalo Bill's best friends and they hunted elk and bighorn together on annual trips.
-On one of his visits to The Wigwam of Major Israel McCreight, Buffalo Bill asked Iron Tail to illustrate in pantomime how he played and won a game of poker with US army officials during a Treaty Council in the old days.
+On one of his visits to The Wigwam of Major Israel McCreight, Buffalo Bill asked Iron Tail to illustrate in pantomime how he played and won a game of poker with U.S. Army officials during a Treaty Council in the old days.
 "Going through all the forms of the game from dealing to antes and betting and drawing a last card during which no word was uttered and his countenance like a statue, he suddenly swept the table clean into his blanket and rose from the table and strutted away.
 It was a piece of superb acting, and exceedingly funny."
 Iron Tail continued to travel with Buffalo Bill until 1913, and then the Miller Brothers 101 Ranch Wild West until his death in 1916.